Dissolving A Company With a CBILS Loan: The Latest

 If you have/are planning to dissolve a limited company, you may find yourself under the microscope.
 If your conduct is found to be questionable, it could have dire consequences for you and your business.

-Exactly how these new powers will be utilised remain unclear but as the bill is now in its final stages, it looks set to become law – directors beware!
+It is still early days and exactly how these new powers will be utilised remain unclear – directors beware!

 If you are worried about your business’ ability to maintain loan payments, are concerned about dissolution/liquidation or have previously dissolved your limited company, get in touch with our team today to discuss your options.
 You can call us on 0330 159 5820 or email us at [email protected]